Estimated reading time: 17 minutes

 Since May 2014, we’ve been mortgage-free, redirecting our money into investments and renovations.

 Monthly Budget Amounts May 2022

 Actual Monthly Budget May 2022

-Another month under our belt for 2022, but I’ll be back in July to share our June Budget Update.
+Another month is under our belt for 2022, but I’ll return in July to share our June Budget Update.